 And He added that disobedience leads to curses, “But it shall come to pass, if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you” (Deuteronomy 28:15).

-But the Word of God doesn’t leave us without hope for the sinners.
-For when people reap the curses of God because of their disobedience and then repent, He delivers them.
+The Word of God doesn’t leave us without hope for the sinners.
+For when people reap the curses of God because of their disobedience and then repent, He most surely delivers them.
 David affirmed that when he wrote, “Then they cried out to the Lord in their trouble, and He delivered them out of their distresses” (Psalm 107:6 also Judges 3:9).
-Thus, a person can escape a generational curse.
+By repentance, a person can escape a generational curse.
 Praise the Lord!
 Our God is the God of second chances.